shree998/Campus-Expert/submissions/sant0ro/module-2.md

 I just added the start of it, because I really don't feel good putting some internal stuff here.

+#### Moderation

+I wasn't the onliest to try to maintain calm the Subject 1 and Subject 2.
+Other members ensured the following of the rules.
+No agressive actions were taken, and I and other members solved the problem with a really calm conversation.
+(Subject 1 was angry, but I was polite and calmmed).

+The situation solved without problems after a couple of hours.

 #### Note.: Our rules are available here.: https://github.com/brazil-it-groups/code-of-conduct